huggingface/transformers/examples/seq2seq/README.md

 If you get a terrible BLEU score, make sure that you didn't forget to use the `--source_prefix` argument.

-For T5 it's important to remember that if you switch to a different language pair, make sure to adjust the source and target values in all 3 language-specific command line argument: `--source_lang`, `--target_lang` and `--source_prefix`.
+For the aforementioned group of T5 models it's important to remember that if you switch to a different language pair, make sure to adjust the source and target values in all 3 language-specific command line argument: `--source_lang`, `--target_lang` and `--source_prefix`.

 MBart models require a different format for `--source_lang` and `--target_lang` values, e.g. instead of `en` it expects `en_XX`, for `ro` it expects `ro_RO`.
 The full MBart specification for language codes can be found [here](https://huggingface.co/facebook/mbart-large-cc25).
 For example: